hadware/pygamma-paper/paper.md

 Scientist need to challenge their hypotheses and quantify the observed phenomenons on speech and language; that is why scientists add different layers of annotations.
 Some type of human intervention is used to reliably describe events contained in the corpus's content (ex: Wikipedia articles, conversations, child babbling, animal vocalizations, or even just environmental sounds).
 These events can either be tagged at a particular point in time, or over a stretch of time.
 It is also commonplace to provide a categorical annotation or - in the case of speech -  even precise transcriptions [@chat-childes-book] for these events.
-Depending on the difficulty of the annotation task and the eventual expertise of the annotators, the annotations can include a certain degree of interpretation, which can make the very notion of "reference" annotation utopian.
+Depending on the difficulty of the annotation task and the eventual expertise of the annotators, the annotations they produce can include a certain degree of interpretation.
-A common strategy is to have small parts of a corpus annotated by several annotators, to be able quantify their consensus on that reduced subset of the corpus.
+A common strategy when building annotated corpora is to have small parts of a corpus annotated by several annotators, to be able quantify their consensus on that reduced subset of the corpus.
 If that consensus is deemed robust (i.e., agreement is high), we infer that the annotation task is well defined, less prone to interpretation, and that annotations that cover the rest of the corpus are reliable [@inter-rater-handbook].
 An objective measure of the agreement (and subsequent disagreement) between annotators is thus desirable.

-# Statement of Needs
+# Statement of Need

-The Gamma ($\gamma$) Inter-Annotator Agreement Measure was proposed by [@gamma-paper] as a way to solve shortcomings of other pre-existing measures concerning segmentation, unitizing, categorization, weighted categorization and the support for any number of annotators, all the while providing a chance-corrected value.
-Measures, such as the $\kappa$ [@kappa-paper] or Krippendorff's $\alpha$'s [@alpha-paper],  have existed for some time to deal with these issues, but never could address all of them at once.
+The Gamma ($\gamma$) Inter-Annotator Agreement Measure was proposed by [@gamma-paper] as a way to solve shortcomings of other pre-existing measures that aimed at quantifying inter-rater agreement.
+This quantification will have to satisfy some constraints : segmentation, unitizing, categorization, weighted categorization and the support for any number of annotators.
+They should also provide a chance-corrected value.
+Measures, such as the $\kappa$ [@kappa-paper] or Krippendorff's $\alpha$'s [@alpha-paper],  have existed for some time to deal with these constraints, but never could address all of them at once.
 A detailed comparison between metrics is available in [@gamma-paper].
 The authors of [@gamma-paper] [provided a Java freeware](https://gamma.greyc.fr/) GUI implementation along with their paper.

 Linguist and automated speech researchers today use analysis pipeline that are either Python or shell scripts.
 To this day, no open-source implementation allows for the $\gamma$-agreement to be computed in a programmatical way, and researchers that are already proficient in Python and willing to automate their work might be hindered by the graphical nature of the original Java implementation.